reitzig/container-do/README.md

    That would mean higher maintenance debt (security patches etc.) and put the duty of ensuring compatibility with user systems on us.

+## Other Tools

+ - [kudulab/dojo](https://github.com/kudulab/dojo) -- Similar vision.
+Requires custom images but handles more complex setups.
+ - [batect/batect](https://github.com/batect/batect) -- More of a build tool than an environment specification.

 ## Acknowledgements